bwreilly/career-map/readme.md

 My partner was looking into a variety of different engineering degrees, and I wanted to show where the jobs were for those options.

+## What's with South Dakota?

+Couldn't find anything for South Dakota.
+Perhaps they declined to participate.
+If anyone happens to know where to find it, I would be happy to add it in.

 ## Rights

 BLS data is public domain.
 Go nuts.